 - Theoretically, the larger the circle of people you are working with to try to score badges, the better chance you have at getting one.
 After all, if you’re working with nine people, there is a better chance at three of those people will be placed in a “good” spot in line and be able to purchase badges for all nine team members, than there is a chance that on their own, all nine individuals will be given a “good” spot in line.
 The larger the group, the better the odds.

-- Only work with people that you trust and feel comfortable sharing money with, and who you trust to mail your badge.
+- Only work with people that you trust and feel comfortable sharing money with, and who you trust to pay you back for their badge.

 It’s also important to be prepared prior to the sale.
 We’d like to think you’re all up to speed already — you are now.

-Will you be trying to buy a badge next weekend?
+Will you be trying to buy a badge on April 8?
 Let us know in the comments.